 Services and Administration

-If this is your first time using VA Federal Education Benefits, the first step is applying for them on the Veterans Affairs website.
+If this is your first time using VA Federal Education Benefits, applying for them on the Veterans Affairs website is the first step.
 Under Education, click Apply for Education Benefits.
-A tool on the page will help select the form appropriate for you.
+A tool on the page will help you select the appropriate form.
 Veterans Affairs sends you a Certificate of Eligibility in about 30 days that determines what benefit you qualify to use while matriculating through college.
 Below you will find the most used benefits at Morehouse and their required documents.
 You may email documents to records@morehouse.edu for processing.

 Chapter 33 (Post 9/11 Montgomery GI Bill) – Active Duty